galaxyproject/planemo/docs/commands/shed_create.rst

 **Help**

-Create a repository in the toolshed from a .shed.yml file
+Create a repository in a Galaxy Tool Shed from a ``.shed.yml`` file.

 **Options**::